 - Fresh turkey (actually frozen)

 - Baby carrots

 - Shelled hazelnuts

 I will try to take notes this year.
 For those that know, I am not a great cook.
-I’m better cooking the bird and watching football.
+I’m better at cooking the bird and watching football.
 (My lack of culinary talent probably results from spending two hours in the swimming pool before dinner most weekdays growing up.
 I didn’t spend much time picking up on the nuances of meal planning.)
 That ends this year.
 I will try to focus on the whole production.
 (Even though the Jets game is on a national broadcast.)

 Note on the graphic: The other night, I created this cornucopia from scratch in Illustrator.
-I was inspired by my six-year old son’s first grade class paper mosaic.
+I was inspired by my six-year-old son’s first-grade class paper mosaic.